PyWiFeS/pipeline/README.md

 - edits for code legibility and (most) PEP8 style conventions

 Tested with 1x2 Full Frame (B/R3000), 1x1 Full Frame (B/R3000), 1x2 Full Frame Nod & Shuffle (B/R3000), 1x2 Stellar (B/R3000), 1x2 TAROS Full Frame (B/R3000), 1x2 TAROS Stellar (B/R3000)

-***Future Development Underway***

-- improve fitting of flatfield and standard star shapes

-- additional backwards compatibility with TAROS data

-- add time domain to the bad pixel mask

-- add option to use [Astro-SCRAPPY](https://astroscrappy.readthedocs.io/en/latest/), a fast Cython/C implementation of LACosmic (requires installation via pip)

-- allow for position shifts (and strange PSF) between coadded frames when extracting the STD (it also means the N*nanmean estimate of the sum will go wrong where there are NaNs)

-- modify wavelength treatment in cube generation to better reflect native resolution of the VPH gratings

-- apply charge transfer inefficiency (CTI) correction

-- test additional gratings, beam-splitters, observing modes

 ### [May 2024 updates - use only AUTOMATION BRANCH]